theMonarK/Geo_Beers_Wars/README.md

 Vert.X server with MySQL database for Geo Beers Wars web app

 Geo Beers Wars is a game when you have to win pubs in your town with your friends.
-You play with your team and need to be the more and the longuer in a pub to win.
+You play with your team and need to be the more and the longer in a pub to win.
 You can also chat on the app.

 HTTP Server:
 * host: localhost